vltansky/explain-changes-mcp/README.md

 ---

-## The Problem
+## Why AI Peer Review?

+When humans write code, we do peer review.
+When AI writes code, we... scroll through chat hoping we understood what it did?

-Code review has become one of the biggest bottlenecks in AI-assisted development.
-AI agents can generate multi-file changes in seconds, but **understanding what was done still takes time**.
+**The asymmetry is broken.** AI generates multi-file changes in seconds, but understanding those changes still requires you to:

-You end up jumping between:
-- The chat (where AI explained what it did)
+- Read the chat explanation
-- The diff (where the actual changes are)
+- Open the diff
-- Your mental model (trying to connect the two)
+- Mentally map one to the other

-## The Solution

-After your AI completes a task, it calls this MCP to generate a visual diff with **inline annotations that appear directly next to the code**.
-The explanations live where they belong — in the diff itself.
+This MCP gives AI the same workflow humans use: **review the diff, annotate the changes, explain the reasoning**.

+---

+## How It Works

 ```
-AI makes changes → AI calls show_diff_explanation → Browser opens with annotated diff
+AI makes changes → AI reviews its own diff → Browser opens with annotated diff
 ```

+The AI calls `show_diff_explanation` after completing a task.
+You get a visual diff with inline annotations — exactly where a human reviewer would leave comments.

 Works on any git diff: commits, PRs, branches.
-Ask follow-up questions right from the action buttons.
+Action buttons let you ask follow-up questions right from the review.

 ---

 ## Features

-- **Visual diff** - Side-by-side or unified view powered by diff2html
+- **Visual diff** — Side-by-side or unified view powered by diff2html
-- **Inline annotations** - AI explanations appear directly after relevant code lines
+- **Inline annotations** — Review comments appear directly after relevant code lines
-- **Action buttons** - Follow-up prompts (e.g., "Add tests", "Refactor this")
+- **Action buttons** — Follow-up prompts ("Add tests", "Refactor this", "Security review")
-- **Click to open** - File names link to VS Code or Cursor
+- **Click to open** — File names link to VS Code or Cursor
-- **GitHub dark theme** - Clean aesthetics
+- **GitHub dark theme** — Clean aesthetics

 ---